debops/debops/docs/ansible/roles/debops.postscreen/getting-started.rst

 Most of the Postfix configuration is defined in the dependent variables, you can change the configuration through the inventory directly.
-Check the debops.postfix_ documentation to see how to do this.
+Check the :ref:`debops.postfix` documentation to see how to do this.

 Example inventory